Metric dimension of dual polar graphs: The main theorem

 By Lemma~\ref{lemma:dualpolarfacts}(c), a collection $\mathcal{S}=\{X_1,\ldots,X_m\}$ of generators of $\mathcal{P}$ will form a resolving set for $\Gamma(q,d,e)$ if and only if the map $\Omega_d \to \RR^m$ defined by $U \mapsto \left( \dim(X_1\cap U),\ldots,\dim(X_m\cap U) \right)$ is injective.
 Now, for any totally isotropic subspaces $U,W$, we have that $\dim(U\cap W)=k$ if and only if $U$ and $W$ have $(q^k-1)/(q-1)$ points of $\mathcal{P}$ in common.
 Thus we can phrase the ``resolving property'' for a collection of generators in terms of linear algebra: if $M$ is the incidence matrix of a collection of generators $\mathcal{S}=\{X_1,\ldots,X_m\}$, and $\uu$ is the incidence vector (as a column vector) of a given generator $U$, then the entry in position $i$ of the vector $M\uu \in\RR^m$ is $(q^{\dim(X_i\cap U)}-1)/(q-1)$.
 Consequently, $\mathcal{S}=\{X_1,\ldots,X_m\}$ is a resolving set with incidence matrix $M$ if and only if, for any generators $U,W$ with incidence vectors $\uu,\ww$, we have that $M\uu=M\ww$ implies that $U=W$.

-\begin{theorem} Let $\Gamma(q,d,e)$ be the dual polar graph arising from a polar space $\mathcal{P}$.
-Then the metric dimension of $\Gamma(q,d,e)$ is at most the rank, over $\RR$, of the incidence matrix of $\mathcal{P}$, that is, it is at most \end{theorem}
+\begin{thm} Let $\Gamma(q,d,e)$ be the dual polar graph arising from a polar space $\mathcal{P}$.
+Then the metric dimension of $\Gamma(q,d,e)$ is at most the rank, over $\RR$, of the incidence matrix of $\mathcal{P}$, that is, it is at most \end{thm}